-18.2.1 Description of the uMkhuze Water Supply System
+18.2.1 Description of the uMkhuze, Uphongolo and Lake Sibaya Water Supply Systems

 Mhlathuze Water is acting as an Implementing Agent (IA) for Umkhanyakude District Municipality (UKDM) on several of the regional water supply projects within the DM.
 They are also involved as a bulk water supplier in King Cetshwayo District Municipality to the south of uMkhanyakude.
-In 2017 UKDM requested that Mhlathuze Water fund and facilitate the compilation of a district-wide Water Master Plan for the DM so as to enable integrated and sustainable water supply to its consumers.
+In 2017 UKDM requested Mhlathuze Water to fund and facilitate the compilation of a district-wide Water Master Plan for the DM to enable integrated and sustainable water supply to its consumers.

-UKDM is currently served by a large number of small and medium sized borehole schemes or surface water schemes sourced with water from package treatment plants.
-There are only a few significant water treatment Plants (WTP) that have the potential to be used as regional treatment facilities namely; Jozini ( $40M\ell/day$ under construction), Shemula ( $20 M\ell/day$ recently commissioned augmenting existing $7 M\ell/day$ capacity) and Matubatuba ( $24 M\ell/day$ ).
+UKDM is currently served by a large number of small and medium-sized borehole schemes or surface water schemes through package treatment plants.
+There are only a few significant water treatment Plants (WTPs) that have the potential to be used as regional treatment facilities namely; Jozini (40 M l /day under construction), Shemula (20 M l /day recently commissioned augmenting existing 7 M l /day capacity) and Mtubatuba (24 M l /day).

-The total system losses or NRW in 2008 from the uMkhuze -Ubombo Water Supply Scheme area were estimated at $2.1 \, \text{Me/day}$ (0.75 million m3/a), or 66%, based on water use and operating practices.
+The total system losses or non-revenue water (NWR) in 2008 from the uMkhuze -Ubombo Water Supply Scheme area were estimated at 2.1 $M\ell$ /day (0.75 million m3/a), or 66%, based on water use and operating practices.
 This estimate was based on the 2008 consumption figures.
 The high-water losses are mainly due to leakages at the service reservoirs.